Stopping Embers in Their Tracks

 Vulcan Vents vs. The Competition

-At Ember Defense, we retrofit Vulcan Vents to existing vents that face the outside of your home, specifically the vents in your attic and crawlspace.
+Get the existing exterior vents that face the outside of your home, specifically the vents in your attic and crawlspace, retrofit with Vulcan Vents.
 Vulcan Vents are like normal vents in that they are open and allow for air to move freely for appropriate ventilation.
 However, the moment heat from a fire is detected, the Vulcan Vent screen coating is activated, the vent swells shut to block flames and heat from entering.

 Vulcan Vents are like normal vents in that they are open and allow for air to move freely for appropriate ventilation.
 However, the moment heat from a fire is detected, the Vulcan Vent screen coating is activated.
 The intumescent coating expands in a honeycomb matrix structure to create a barrier that blocks flame penetration from getting into the home through the vents.
 A fine mesh screen backs the matrix to block the statistically larger threat, embers.